pharo-project/pharo-changelogs/Pharo30ChangeLogs.md

 ##New class Builder

 The old class builder was an arcane and magical piece of code responsible for building classes and migrating instances.
-Thanks Martin Dias and Camillo Bruni for pushing this important effort.

 ## Slots are meta objects representing instances